dp2020-dev/completeDbtBootcamp/models/dbtExpecationsReadMe.md

 - dbt_expectations.expect_column_max_to_be_between: Ensures that the maximum value of a column is within a certain range.

 **To run the tests in the schema:**
-// dbt test
+`dbt test`
 To run a specific test:
 `dbt test --select model:dim_listings_cleansed`

-To debug, the standard tool is dbt test --debug, but the advice on the bootcamp course is to run the failing test to find the sql which failed.
+To debug, the standard tool is `dbt test --debug`, but the advice on the bootcamp course is to run the failing test to find the sql which failed.

 In a specific example, the failing sql code is run directly against the table (in Snowflake in this example) to find where exactly the failure is.